 Primary responsibility for monitoring the progress of implementation of this plan will lie with the Emergency Management Director.
 The Emergency Management Director will work to ensure that all relevant local bodies and agencies are aware of their responsibilities in implementing the plan and are carrying out those responsibilities.
 The Emergency Management Director must also remain open to the concern of those bodies and citizens as the plan is implemented as to the effectiveness of the measures being carried out and if there are any unforeseen undesirable consequences to aspects of the plan's implementation.
-As the plan is implemented, the Emergency Management Director and the various implementing bodies should make every effort to keep local officials and the general public appraised of the progress of the plan's implementation, which will encourage public participation in and awareness of the measures being taken to reduce hazard risks.
+As the plan is implemented, the Emergency Management Director and the various implementing bodies should make every effort to keep local officials and the general public appraised of the progress of the measures being taken to reduce hazard risks.
 It is recognized that a large degree of flexibility is demanded by the unpredictable nature of hazard planning, but the Emergency Management Director should make every effort to see that this plan is carried out in a timely manner.